 Now for the cake decorating!

 My cake is an 8″ (3 layer) cake, frosted with a crusting vanilla buttercream.
+(Two favorite crusting vanilla buttercream frosting recipes from our Recipes section are: Fluffy Vanilla Buttercream & Classic Vanilla Buttercream.)
 My frosting is tinted with Americolor Electric Green & Deep Pink.

 Using a piping bag fitted with a small round tip (Wilton 2), I piped scrollwork around the sides.
 If you are not comfortable with scrollwork or would like another design, polka dots or a scattering of piped daisies would work nicely too!